gitpan/Task-Kensho-ModuleDev/README.md

 # NAME

-Task::Kensho::ModuleDev - Module Development
+Task::Kensho::ModuleDev - A Glimpse at an Enlightened Perl: Module Development

 # VERSION

-version 0.34002
+version 0.34003

 # SYNOPSIS